 - Did poor or broken lighting contribute to the accident?

 If after considering these factors you believe that slip and fall liability lies with another and that your accident could have been prevented then it is important that you get started straight away with your injury claim as you only have three years to reach a settlement.

 Who shall I call?

 Don’t delay and call Accident Advice Helpline today.
-With well in excess of ten years experience assisting with slip and fall liability injury claims Accident Advice Helpline are the UK’s foremost personal injury compensation law firm.
-Their lines are always open and calls are free so call them now on 0800 689 0500 or 0333 500 0993 or TEXT ‘claim365’ to 88010.
+With in excess of fifteen years’ experience assisting with slip and fall liability injury claims Accident Advice Helpline are the UK’s foremost personal injury compensation law firm.
+Our lines are always open and calls from landlines are free so call us now on 0800 689 0500 or 0333 500 0993 or TEXT ‘claim365’ to 88010.